by-jp/www.byjp.me/content/photos/instagram/zomejr3zaekl3exvoarakpevce/index.md

 - imported
 - from-instagram
 ---
-What an excellent cover for this book\!
+What an excellent cover for this book!